 If the Act is approached by the Event Planner or a guest, or employee of the Event Planner, the venue or an employee of the venue, wedding or event planner, and/or agent then the Act shall notify FixTheMusic immediately and account to FixTheMusic an amount equivalent to the fee would have been payable had the booking been made on FixTheMusic.

 Any local licenses and associated costs required for the performance of live music are the responsibility of the Event Planner (and not the Act or FixTheMusic), e.g. the SIAE Licence in Italy.

-Any costs or fees that the Act incurs as a result of Brexit or any Brexit-related event must be paid by the Event Planner (e.g. the cost to obtain any visas or licenses required as a result of Brexit).
+Any costs or fees that the Act incurs as a result of Brexit or for any other reason must be paid by the Event Planner, including but not limited to: the cost to obtain any visas, work permits or licenses required to travel, or any customs requirements or documents.

 You understand and agree that you are solely responsible for compliance with any and all laws, rules, regulations, and tax obligations that may apply to your use of the Site and Services.
 In particular, the Act is not employed by FixTheMusic and is therefore responsible for their own accounting, tax and legal contributions.